ianwillie/IansasciidocPreviewFrompackagesmarkdownpreview20240610nomd/README.md

     "source.asciidoc"
   ],
   ```
-  Any .adoc files to be previewed should show file type as ```source.asciidoc```.
-If that is not included under grammars above then adoc syntax highlighting will be absent.
+  Any .adoc files to be previewed should show file type as ```source.asciidoc``` at bottom right of screen next to UTF-8 (or other) encoding.
+If that is not included under grammars above then adoc syntax highlighting will be absent (probably with no preview).

+<a name="works"></a>
 ## What does work
-* ```ctrl-alt-shft-c``` will preview files as if adoc without regard to file extension.  <!--- ~~At the moment these have to be changed to .XXX cos .adoc & .ad files are blocked from somewhere in the original markdown-preview.~~ --->
+* ```ctrl-alt-shft-c``` will preview files as if adoc without regard to file extension.
 * ```ctrl-alt-shft-g``` will render the file in external falkon browser only if cursor is in adoc source pane (not preview).
+This renderse html file that is the source for the preview in pulsar.
+From the file manager the adoc file can be rendered directly in a browser like Firefox or Chromium: an add on may be required.
 * ```ctrl-alt-shft-s``` will save files as pdf and preview and render this file in pulsar only if cursor is in adoc source pane (not preview).
 Uses node asciidoctor-web-pdf.js and note that it is quite slow so there will be a delay.
 (Also tried to use asciidoctor-pdf.rb but this fails wi no output.)
 * ```ctrl-shft-s``` if cursor is in the preview pane will save as html and show this source file in pulsar.
 However, if there are certain complex links and the like in the adoc file the save to html will fail silently.
 Which links cause this is not clear at the moment but most adoc files will save properly as html.
 This file can be opened in pulsar html-preview (ctrl-shift-H) which gives a preview functionally different from adoc-preview.
 * ```ctrl-shft-s``` if cursor is in the adoc source pane it will save file as .adoc.
 You can change the output name if you choose.

-(The strange key letters are those used in an earlier package incremented.
+(The strange key letters are those used in an earlier package incremented by one or two letters.
 G = Falkon, C = Asciidoc, S for save but wi alt added.)

 ## What does not work
-Infront matter :backend:  is unlikely to work cost backends are written in ruby & the js versions are needed in pulsar.
+Infront matter :backend:  is unlikely to work cost backends are written in ruby & this package uses the js versions as needed in pulsar.

 # Notes on config.cson